openspyrit/spyrit-examples/2023_hsLSFM/Readme.md

     pip install opencv-python
     pip install pysptools
     pip install girder-client
+    pip install natsort
     ```

 > opencv-python is required for spectral registration.
 It is not only necessary to run `main_spectal_registration.py`.

 > pysptools is required for spectral unmixing.
 It is not only necessary to run `main_unmix_filter_EGFP-DsRed_14.py` and `main_unmix_filter_mRFP-DsRed.py`.

+> natsoft is required to sort the files.
+It is not only necessary to run `main_create_gif.py`.

 ## Code and data